-Career best speed/E.T. – 4.520 seconds at 323.74 MPH – which was #1 qualifier and track record at Topeka, Kansas on 10/2/99.
-Concussion from huge engine fireball (caused by failed engine block) injured Eddie’s spine during qualifying – Ennis, Texas.
-At next race a second engine block failure (brand new one on its first run) caused another huge engine fireball and subsequently compressed a vertebra in Eddie’s back.
+Career-best speed/E.T. – 4.520 seconds at 323.74 MPH – which was the #1 qualifier and track record at Topeka, Kansas on 10/2/99.
+A concussion from a huge engine fireball (caused by failed engine block) injured Eddie’s spine during qualifying – Ennis, Texas.
+At his next race, a second engine block failure (brand new one on its first run) caused another huge engine fireball and subsequently compressed a vertebra in Eddie’s back.
 He missed the final race of his career – the only NHRA race he ever sat out due to injury - and made his last ride at a racetrack, leaving there in an ambulance.
-At end of driving career had made over 460 four-second runs.
+At the end of his driving career, he had made over 460 four-second runs.

 Runner-up in Big Bud Shootout.